 Willie Nelson, Crazy.
 Very early Willie, done in the overproduced, deracinated "countrypolitan" style championed by Chet Atkins, but nevertheless his voice and delivery, and a great song that he wrote but was first made a hit by Patsy Cline, triumphed over adversity.

 Edith Piaf, La Vie en Rose Perky?
 Pour qui?

 Rolling Stones, Rip This Joint.
 This is beyond perky; this is frenetic.
-Again, words would fail doing it justice, so here's a clip of the original recording, with still of the album cover:
+Again, words would fail doing it justice, so here's a live performance video:

 Ritchie Valens, Come On, Let's Go.
 Valens was a fireball in the rock 'n' roll firmament: signed to his first record contract at the age of seventeen, within a year he had hits off both sides of a disc, "Donna" and "La Bamba" (the latter the first rock hit sung in Spanish), and died before his eighteenth birthday in the plane crash that also ended the lives of Buddy Holly and J.P.
 "The Big Bopper" Richardson.
 "Come On, Let's Go" was Ritchie's first record release.
 It is muy perky.

 Enough of perky for now.
 I first knew this mournful song from the Kingston Trio (see my commentary on them here), though it was originally recorded by country music legend Lefty Frizell.
 The Band's version is on their first album, Music From Big Pink, which has a generally lachrymose quality, accentuated by the keening falsetto of Richard Manuel.
 Here's a video of the song from a live performance, featuring my late sometime Lion's Head and Lone Star Cafe drinking and (on one occasion) singing companion, Rick Danko: